 Students interested in an internship experience with the court should watch for the Oakland County Human Resource Department posting for College Intern June through January at www.oakgov.com/jobs.

 If you are currently enrolled in a college or university, a paid internship may be explored.
-Please contact our Chief of Casework Services at 248-858-0232.
+Depending on your interest, please call the contact number listed next to the area that is of interest to you.
 Current paid internships available at Oakland County Circuit Court include:

 Paid interns usually enjoy a 2-4 semester stay in their department, which allows the benefit of a greater in-depth exposure to the student's chosen field.
 In general, self- motivated students with good communication skills excel in their internship opportunity.